basementuniverse/vscode-kanbn/README.md

 This extension adds a [Kanbn](https://www.npmjs.com/package/@basementuniverse/kanbn)-powered kanban board to Visual Studio Code.

 This extension is a fork of the original [Kanbn Extension](https://github.com/basementuniverse/vscode-kanbn).
+Some documentation may be out of date.
+Please report any issues through [GitHub](https://github.com/samgiz/vscode-kanbn/issues/new).

 ![Kanbn](docs/preview.gif "Kanbn")